 Your muffins will keep for a few days if stored in an airtight container.
 I find that the things I bake with gluten-free flour blends tend to stiffen up as if they’re stale the day after being made.

-They’re not stale, it’s just the nature of the flour blend, so remember that if enjoying them any time after the day they were made.
-A quick few seconds in the microwave will bring them right back to their delicious freshness from day one.
+They're not stale, it's just the nature of the flour blend, so remember that if enjoying them any time after the day they were made.
+A quick few seconds in the microwave will bring them right back to the delicious freshness from day one.

 And you know I always like to include a shot of what the inside of the finished treat looks like, so here you go!

-Check to be sure they are done by sticking a toothpick into the center of the largest muffin and if it comes out clean, they’re done!
+You can, but you will need to bake them for longer, roughly 18-20 minutes, same oven temperature.
+Check to be sure they are done by sticking a toothpick into the center of the largest muffin and if it comes out clean, they're done!

 - Vegan Gluten Free Pumpkin Spice Muffins